DanicaBlazanovic/CAP6415_F25_project_Input_Image_Reconstruction_from_Features/README.md

  -->
 ---

+This document presents our main experimental setup and results; for baseline comparisons and additional methodology details, see [METHODOLOGY_BASELINES.md](METHODOLOGY_BASELINES.md).

+---

 ## Top 10 Models by PSNR Performance

 The following table presents the best-performing model configurations ranked by Peak Signal-to-Noise Ratio (PSNR) on the DIV2K test set.
 Notably, **9 out of 10 top models utilize the Transposed Convolution or Wavelet decoder**, with ensemble architectures dominating the leaderboard.
 The best single-architecture model (**VGG-16 Block1 + Transposed Conv**) ranks 3rd overall, achieving competitive performance at a fraction of the computational cost. **VGG-16's high spatial resolution features (112×112) combined with the simple transposed convolution decoder proves remarkably effective**, outperforming all other single architectures and nearly matching ensemble performance.
 Ensemble models show consistent but marginal improvements (+0.3 dB PSNR) over the best single model, highlighting the trade-off between architectural complexity and reconstruction quality.